OpenNeuroDerivatives/ds003434-fmriprep/README.md

 # ds003434 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds003434](https://openneuro.org/datasets/ds003434).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.1 on [ds003434](https://openneuro.org/datasets/ds003434).

 ## Methods